Who knows about Keanu's fate in EastEnders? And how much do they know?

 Lisa Fowler

-She knows… Well, something.
-Louise double-crossed Keanu and was in on Ben and Phil’s plan to have her lover killed.
-She also was partially responsible for making sure Keanu was in the right place at the right time for Martin to strike.
-Now, Lisa knows how her daughter was involved and will now face a dilemma on how to act.
+She knows… Louise double-crossed Keanu and was in on Ben and Phil’s plan to have her lover killed by Martin.

 Keanu Taylor